 “The greatest danger for most of us is not that we aim too high and miss it, but that we aim too low and reach it.”
 Michelangelo

-Dan Coyle, in his book, The Talent Code, argues that when you’re engaged in activities designed to improve your performance, you only want to be successful in 50-80% of your attempts.
+Dan Coyle, in his book, The Talent Code, argues that when you’re engaged in activities designed to improve your performance, you should only be successful in 50-80% of your attempts.
 Less than that and you’ll get frustrated; more and you’re not pushing yourself hard enough.
 By my calculations that means that failure is a requirement for growth.
 So when you do inevitably fall out of a pose, don’t sweat it.
-This is actually a sign that you're doing it right.
-Take a moment to centre yourself and then get straight back into the pose.
+That is actually a sign that you’re doing it right.
+Take a moment to centre yourself and then get straight back into it.